juhovh/mocha-jenkins-reporter/README.md

 Mocha Jenkins Reporter
 ======================

 This reporter is useful if you want to run Node.js backend tests using mocha and need a nicely formatted Jenkins reports of the test runs.
 The existing `xunit` reporter is very similar, but doesn't make it possible to output both XML report and a console output at the same time, which would often be useful with Jenkins.

-It also doesn't handle separate tests suites but adds all tests to a single suite instead.
+The `xunit` reporter also doesn't handle separate tests suites but adds all tests to a single suite instead, this reporter instead combines nested test suites to a single suite and uses that in the reports.
+As a nice plus, this reporter also shows the running time of each suite separately.
+All the code is released under the `MIT` license which can be found from the end of this file.

 General Information